Pakistan releases Imran Khan associate even as authorities plan to prosecute thousands of his supporters - ExBulletin

 Sharif in the southwestern city of Quetta said those involved in the attacks on public property and military installations were enemies of Pakistan and vowed to try them in military courts.

-A former cricket star turned Islamist politician, Khan has claimed his ousting was part of a plot by the United States and Sharif, aided by Pakistani military allegations which all three have denied.
+A former cricket star turned Islamist politician, Khan claimed his ousting was part of a plot by the United States and Sharif, aided by Pakistan’s military claims which all three have denied.

 Khan says he faces nearly 150 lawsuits against him and fears further arrest on Tuesday, as he is due to appear before the National Accountability Authority in Islamabad to answer questions related to a corruption case.